awesome-workshop/collaborative-work-gitlab/episodes/07-gitlab-cicd-pipeline-basics.md

 ## Exit codes

-Remember that in the earlier exercises, the repository owner pulled the new feature branch to test it locally.
-This is something that could be done in an automated manner.
+Remember that in the earlier exercises, the repository owner pulled the new feature branch locally to test it.
+This process could also be done automatically.

-However, for that we need a test that either succeeds or fails so that the pipeline can interpret it.
+To do that, we need a test that either passes or fails, which the pipeline can interpret.

-Unix exit codes can be used for that.
-For any command, there's an exit code - either 0 for success or > 0 for failure. `echo $?` gives the exit code of the last command on a terminal.
+Unix exit codes can be used for this purpose.
+Every command returns an exit code — 0 for success or greater than 0 for failure.
+You can display the exit code of the last command in the terminal with `echo $?`.

-Scripts normally fail at the first command giving a non-zero exit code.
+You can make a script to stop at the first command that returns a non-zero exit code with `set -e`.

+You can read more about exit codes in the [HSF GitLab tutorial](https://hsf-training.github.io/hsf-training-cicd/02-enter-sandman/index.html).

 ::::::::::::::::::::::::::::::::::::: challenge

 ### Exercise 07.2

-Read about exit codes in  .
 Exercise with shell commands.
 Exercise with a python test or a shell script.

 :::::::::::::::: solution

+Type `echo $?` after a command on your terminal.

+Write a bash script `test.sh` with some commands in it.
+Test what happens when you run the script.

 :::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::